ereneroglum/dotfiles-stow/README.md

 # Important Notes

-- Do not forget to also install rustup, a toolchain and rust analyzer without altering path.
+- Do not forget to also install rustup, a toolchain and without altering path.
+- Do not forget to install rust-analyzer in $HOME/.local/bin